You were sleeping with married man: Angel and Maria fight on BBNaija reunion

 Big Brother Naija 2021 housemate, Angel Smith shared her opinion over a question that was asked on Twitter.

-Angel in her reply affirmed that she would not be cause in such a situation because according to her, she would rather lick mud off the floor of popular Lagos market., Mile 12.
+Angel in her reply affirmed that she would not be caught in such a situation because according to her, she would rather lick the mud off the floor of the popular Lagos market., Mile 12.

 Source: Legit.ng